Avatar

 For posting pics by iPhone:

-Press the + icon in your new post.
+Press the + icon for new post.

 Scroll down and press the “paper clip icon”